Lorraine Day: Life

+Lorraine Day was also a holocaust denier and supporter of neo-Nazi Ernst Zündel.
+She testified on his behalf in the matter of his health while he was detained in Canada.

 Day remarried later to former California congressman William Dannemeyer.
+He died on July 9, 2019, at the age of 89.
+She died on November 10, 2023, at the age of 87.

 Alternative cancer treatment

-As a promoter of alternative medicine she claims to have discovered the cause and cure of cancer, as a result of God showing her how to recover from her own cancer with a 10 step plan.
+As a promoter of alternative medicine she claimed to have discovered the cause and cure of cancer, as a result of God showing her how to recover from her own cancer with a 10-step plan.
 According to her theory, all cancers are due to weakness of the immune system which must be cured by diet.
 "All diseases are caused by a combination of three factors: malnutrition, dehydration, and stress."

 In 2004, she began marketing her "Cancer Doesn't Scare Me Anymore" videotape with an infomercial.
 Stephen Barrett of Quackwatch registered a complaint about the content of the infomercial, and subsequently reported that the video had been declared to be "misleading" by the National Advertising Division of the Council of Better Business Bureaus in December 2004.

-Stephen Barrett wrote on Quackwatch, "In my opinion, her advice is untrustworthy and is particularly dangerous to people with cancer".
+Barrett wrote on Quackwatch, "In my opinion, her advice is untrustworthy and is particularly dangerous to people with cancer".

-Political and religious opinions

-Day has referred to the Holocaust as a lie, and she has indicated that she believes that Jewish people wish to "destroy all governments and all religions".